 6. Place a Wet Towel on the Top of the Food and Drinks

-Empty space in the cooler can be the main reason for the low cooling effect.
+Space in the cooler can be the main reason for the low cooling effect.
 The cooling will escape out from these empty spaces.

 This, in turn, helps to keep the cooler cool for a longer time without ice.
 The wet towel also helps to reduce the heat and reflect the heat.
 Also, it helps to keep things cool for longer.